mongodb/mongo-powerbi-connector/testing.md

     $MONGOSH  -u mhuser -p pencil --eval 'db.runCommand({sqlGenerateSchema: 1, sampleNamespaces: ["reports.transforms", "reports.table_ops"], setSchemas: true})' localhost/admin
     ```

-2. Build the connector.
-The easiest way to do this is in VSCode, using the Power Query SDk.
-- Navigate to the `connector` directory.
-- `code .` to open the project in VSCode.
-- Open `MongoDBAtlasODBC.pq`
-- On the editor window, right click anywhere in the editor window for the `MongoDBAtlasODBC.pq` file and choose *Evaluate current power query file*
-- Copy `bin\AnyCPU\Debug\connector.mez` to the Microsoft Power BI custom connector folder, located in `C:\Users\<username>\Documents\Power BI Desktop\Custom Connectors`.
+2. Build the Connector, if necessary, following the steps from the (Build)[Build] Section.

-3. Start Power BI.
+3. Start Power BI and ensure the Data Cache has been cleared.
 4. Choose *Get Data*
 5. Search for "mongodb" in the search box, and select the *MongoDB Atlas SQL* connector.
 6. Connect to your local ADF.